pingcap/docs-tidb-operator/en/restore-from-s3.md

 > **Note:**
 >
-> Due to the [issue](https://github.com/rclone/rclone/issues/1824) of `rclone`, if the backup data is stored in AWS S3 and the `AWS-KMS` encryption is enabled, you have to configure `spec.s3.options` as below in the yamls used in the following procedures, for more detail, refer to the [document](https://rclone.org/s3/#key-management-system-kms):
+> Due to the [issue](https://github.com/rclone/rclone/issues/1824) of `rclone`, if the backup data is stored in AWS S3 and the `AWS-KMS` encryption is enabled, you need to configure `spec.s3.options` in the YAML file in the following steps:
 >
 > ```yaml
 > spec: